4 Myths About Baby Colic & More Valuable Information to Know

 - Wear baby in a sling or carrier.
 Often being close to you helps to soothe and comfort baby and being upright will help too.

 - Try baby massage, focusing on the tummy to help ease pain and discomfort.
-There are some good tips to help you get started here.

 If your baby seems to be suffering more than you'd like, it's important to speak to either your health visitor or GP for further advice.
 There are some over the counter products that your doctor may recommend, but you would need to take your baby in for a check up to make sure they're suitable first.